System-Electronics/astrial_tutorials/09-CAN/README.md

 ### Software setup
 #### From the CAN hat Astrial to the FD3 Click Astrial
 To receive messages on Astrial's CAN controller follow these steps on the CAN hat Astrial:
-* Use the default Device Tree Blob (DTB): to enable the CAN, you need to upload the default Device Tree to your Astrial board if you modified it previously.
-This DTB enables Astrial's CAN.
-You can find the custom DTB in the `resources` folder.
+* Enable the CAN interface: to enable the CAN, you need to select the 'imx8mp-astrial-flexcan2.dtb' device tree file in the U-Boot menu as shown [here](../README.md#select-a-dtb).
-For instructions on using a custom DTB, see [Use a custom DTB](./../README.md#use-a-custom-dtb).
 * Set up CAN: launch this command to establish CAN link with the desired bitrate (we are using 125000 but you can choose other values)
 ```sh
 ip link set can0 up type can bitrate 125000